Business & Society Case Competition

 The last round of the Walter V. Shipley Business Leadership Case Competition was held at the Ritz-Carlton, Battery Park, in New York City in 2008.

-The Aspen Institute's Center for Business Education, with encouragement from many of the founding schools in the Shipley Competition, have this year re-envisioned the concept of a prominent case competition focusing on the social, environmental, and ethical challenges that mainstream, for-profit business leaders face.
-By keeping the previous competition's "feel," but by augmenting the program to twenty-five business schools, the 2010 Business & Society International MBA Case Competition aims to provide an unparalleled opportunity for future business executives to reflect on the significant influence of business in society.
+In 2010, The Aspen Institute's Center for Business Education, with encouragement from many of the founding schools in the Shipley Competition, re-envisioned the concept of a prominent case competition focusing on the social, environmental, and ethical challenges that mainstream, for-profit business leaders face.
+By keeping the previous competition's "feel," but by augmenting the program to twenty-five business schools, the 2010 Business & Society International MBA Case Competition provided an unparalleled opportunity for future business executives to reflect on the significant influence of business in society.
+In April of 2010, the top five finalist teams were flown to New York City to present in front of senior industry executives and to compete for their share of a $40,000 prize purse.

 The Aspen Institute Center for Business Education is part of the Aspen Institute Business and Society Program.